Tsoggy/Lyme_Disease/technology.md

 # Technologies Used

 ## Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
+In addition, we will use Excel to perform minor cleaning of the data.
 Further analysis will be completed using Python.

 ## Database Storage